armsd/aRMSD/README.md

     * openbabel / pybel (1.8.4) [additional file formats]

-In order adjust the source code get the latest version and install the required python packages listed above.
-It is recommended to install packages from pre-compiled Python wheels via pip.
+In order adjust the source code make sure to have the required Python pacakges installed and download the latest version.
+Whenever possible it is recommended to add and update packages using pre-compiled Python [wheels] (http://www.lfd.uci.edu/~gohlke/pythonlibs/) suited for your operating system which can be installed via pip.

 # Documentation
-...
+will be added in the near future.

 # Tutorial
-to be added
+will be added in the near future.

 # License
 This package and its documentation are released under the [MIT License] (./LICENSE)